MorrellLAB/SNPMeta/SNPMeta_Manual.md

     TGACTGCCGAGGACGCAGTGCGCTATAGAC[A/G]TTACAGATTCCGCCCTCAGATTATCTGAAC

 We provide a script (`Convert_Illumina.py`) to convert the Illumina format into standard FASTA format.
-An A/G SNP from a GBS study might look like this (SNP shown in red):
+An A/G SNP from a GBS study might look like this:

     >SNP_1
-    ATACCACCCAGCCTCCGTGACCTCGAACAGCTACCTGACTATCGCCTTGGGATTCTGTACCTC\textcolor{red}{R}ACAATAG
+    ATACCACCCAGCCTCCGTGACCTCGAACAGCTACCTGACTATCGCCTTGGGATTCTGTACCTCRACAATAG

 In some cases, it is possible that the contextual sequence will also contain an IUPAC ambiguity code.
 These cases should not pose problems to SNPMeta, as long